This document provides a basic example of importing an orb and elements of orbs followed by a conceptual overview of orbs design.

 executor.
 This method is primarily employed when passing parameters to executor invocations.
 An example of this method is shown in the example below.

-jobs: my-job: executor: name: my-executor steps: -run: echo outside the executor
+version: 2.1 jobs: my-job: executor: name: my-executor steps: - run: echo outside the executor

 Development vs. Production Orbs